 Inpatient rehabilitation services are covered when medically necessary to restore and improve lost body functions after illness, injury, or disease.
-The service must be consistent with the condition being treated, and must be part of a formal written treatment program prescribed by a physician.
-This benefit is limited to a maximum of 30 days per calendar year except in cases of head or spinal cord injury.
-Covered services for rehabilitation after a head or spinal cord injury are limited to 60 visits per condition, when criteria for supplemental services are met.
+Inpatient habilitation services are covered when medically necessary to help a person keep, restore or improve skills and functioning for daily living related to skills that have been lost or impaired because a person was sick, injured or disabled.
+These services must be consistent with the condition being treated, and must be part of a formal written treatment program prescribed by a physician and subject to preauthorization by PacificSource.
+Total covered expenses for combined inpatient rehabilitation and habilitation services are limited to a maximum of 30 visits per calendar year subject to review for medical necessity, unless medically necessary to treat a mental health diagnosis.
+Treatment for head or spinal cord injuries are covered when criteria for supplemental services are met.
 Recreation therapy is only covered as part of an inpatient rehabilitation admission.